Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

-in $\Saux$ and one can check that this process of double induction can be repeated, terminating in a finite number of steps since $S$ is terminating and yields a $\Gamma$-confluence of the branching $(f,e,g)$ modulo $E$.
+in $\Saux$ and we check that this process of double induction can be repeated, and terminates in a finite number of steps since $\Pr$ is terminating.
+This gives a $\Gamma$-confluence of the $S$-branching $(f,e,g)$.